RISE Program (Family & Domestic Violence AOD Intervention Program)

 Free, confidential and non-judgemental counselling and support for individuals and families where alcohol or other drugs (AOD) are a factor in family and domestic violence (FDV) in Western Australia.

-One of our counsellors will contact the person who has been referred after 24 hours to explain the family and domestic violence support we can provide.
-If they accept our offer of support, we assess their needs and, based on this assessment, refer them to a suitable family and domestic violence services provider.
-These referrals might include individual counselling or group counselling here at Holyoake or a referral to external domestic and family violence support services.
+One of our counsellors will contact the person who has been referred within 24 hours to explain the alcohol and/or drug support we can provide.
+If they accept our offer of support, we assess their needs and, based on this assessment, refer them internally to a Holyoake service or to a suitable FDV services provider and/or other support services.
+Holyoake services might include individual counselling or group counselling.

 Our counsellors are available between 8:30 and 4:30 every day, including weekends.
 They will attempt to contact prospective participants a maximum of three times before closing the referral.